 This Practice Note covers the legislative and policy framework for shipments of waste to and from the UK under Regulation (EC) No 1013/2006 on shipments of waste and the Transfrontier Shipment of Waste Regulations 2007, SI 2007/1711.
 It provides a guide to determining applicable waste controls and covers rules applicable in particular circumstances, and practical information about competent authorities and enforcement.
-This Practice Note also links to related Brexit content, such as International Waste Shipments (Amendment) (EU Exit) Regulations 2019, SI 2019/590 and relevant government guidance on importing and exporting waste from 1 January 2021.
+This Practice Note also links to related Brexit content, including International Waste Shipments (Amendment) (EU Exit) Regulations 2019, SI 2019/590 and relevant government guidance on importing and exporting waste from 1 January 2021, and the Transfrontier Shipment of Radioactive Waste and Spent Fuel (Amendment) (EU Exit) Regulations 2020, which implement the Northern Ireland Protocol.

 This Practice Note explains what waste exemptions are, the activities they can be used for, the general and specific conditions that apply to them, and the sanctions for non-compliance with those conditions.
 It was produced in partnership with Angus Evers of Shoosmiths LLP.
 This Practice Note also links to related Brexit content.